These loaded cookies and cream cookies are a cookie lover’s dream. They’re chewy, sweet, and perfect for anyone who loves cookies and milk.

 - White chocolate chips – White chocolate chips add another level of “cream” to the cookies and cream cookies.

 - Use holiday-themed Oreos.
-Halloween Oreos have an orange cream filling, while you can find red and green Oreos around Christmas.
-This is an easy way to make these cookies perfect for any holiday.
+Halloween Oreos have a fun orange cream filling while Christmas varieties contain pops of red and green to make your cookies extra festive.

-- Sandwich a scoop of vanilla ice cream between two of these cookies and cream cookies to make the ultimate ice cream sandwich.
+- Sandwich a scoop of vanilla ice cream between two of these cookies to make the ultimate ice cream sandwich.

 - Mix in ½ cup of sprinkles into the batter.
-Sprinkle always make cookies more fun.
+Sprinkles always make cookies more fun.
+Right?!

 How to Make Cookies and Cream Cookies

 - Cream the butter: Beat the butter and both sugars in a mixing bowl until light and fluffy.
-Be sure to scrape down the sides of the bowl as you blend to make sure all the butter is evenly mixed into the sugar.
+Be sure to scrape down the sides of the bowl as you blend to make sure all the ingredients are well combined.

 - Add the eggs: Add the egg, cream cheese, and vanilla to the batter, scraping down the bowl again.